Public consultation is now open on a review of the Plant Variety Rights (PVR) Act 1987.

-Under the CTPPP, New Zealand is now required within three years to modernise the PVR regime to be consistent with the updated international agreement on plant variety rights (UPOV 91).
+Under the CPTPP, New Zealand is now required within three years to modernise the PVR regime to be consistent with the updated international agreement on plant variety rights (UPOV 91).

-The consultation period will run from 17 September to 21 December 2018 and includes regional hui for engagement with Māori, as well as public and industry meetings around New Zealand.
-A schedule of these consultations and their registration links may be found on the MBIE website.
+From 17 September to 21 December 2018 the Ministry of Business, Innovation and Employment (MBIE) consulted on an Issues Paper.
+MBIE also held regional hui for engagement with Māori, as well as public and industry meetings around New Zealand.
+More information on the consultation may be found on the Plant Variety Rights Act 1987 review section of the MBIE website.

 Making a submission

 Anyone is welcome to make a submission before 5pm on Monday 9 September 2019.
 Please refer to the Ministry of Business, Innovation and Employment (MBIE) website for the consultation documents and more details on how to make a submission.